-Item Description Reset Button Press and hold the button until all LEDs turn on to reset the router to its factory default settings.
-M/DC/M/i Fi Button Press the button for 1 second, and immediately press the WPS button on your client to start the WPS process.
-WPS/Wi-Fi Button Press and hold the button for 2 seconds to turn on or off the wireless function of your router.
-Antennas Used for wireless operation and data transmit.
-Upright them for the best Wi-Fi performance.
+Item Description WDOWN FIRM Press this button for 1 second, and immediately press the WPS button on your client device to start the WPS process.
+WPS/Wi-Fi Button Press and hold this button for more than 2 seconds to turn on or off the wireless function of your router.
+Reset Button Press and hold the button for about 6 seconds until the Power LED blinks to reset the router to its factory default settings.